openstreetmap/id-tagging-schema/README.md

 a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android or other Java platforms.

+### Use by Other Editors

+iD tagging schema is used not only by iD.
+Here's a [list of projects](https://github.com/openstreetmap/id-tagging-schema/wiki/Projects-that-are-using-this-tagging-schema) which use the data from the id-tagging-schema.

 ## Related Projects

 * The [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Map_features) documents the current usage of tags, and hosts discussions about proposed new tags.